Johnny Isakson: Gun laws

 In 2017, Isakson said that while he did support concealed carry nationwide, he did not support campus carry and stated that it is "not the appropriate thing to do."

 In February 2018, in response to the Stoneman Douglas High School shooting, Isakson said, "We have to do everything we can within our powers to make sure it never happens again."

 Healthcare

-Isakson voted against the Affordable Care Act and voted more than 60 times to repeal it.
+Isakson voted against the Affordable Care Act (also known as Obamacare) and voted more than 60 times to repeal it.

 Immigration

 In 2019, Isakson voted to support President Donald Trump's national emergency declaration regarding border security.

 Personal life

 Isakson and his wife, Dianne, were married in 1968, and had three children.
 His wife is a watercolor artist, and served as honorary co-chair for Marietta's Theatre in the Square playhouse in 2007.

 Health and death

 In June 2015, Isakson disclosed that he had been diagnosed with Parkinson's disease, but added that the diagnosis would not affect his 2016 re-election plans.
 He continued his campaign and was elected in November 2016 to serve a third six-year term in the Senate.
 On August 28, 2019, however, Isakson announced that he would resign his Senate seat for health reasons on December 31, 2019.

 Isakson died at his home in Atlanta on December 19, 2021, nine days short of his 77th birthday.